-The CMS message format supports a choice of certificate formats for public key content types: PKIX, PKCS #6 extended certificates [PKCS6], and PKIX attribute certificates.
+The CMS message format supports a choice of certificate formats for public key content types: PKIX, PKCS #6 extended certificates [PKCS6], and PKIX ACs.

 The PKCS #6 format is not in widespread use.
-In addition, PKIX certificate extensions address much of the same functionality and flexibility as was intended in the PKCS #6.
+In addition, PKIX certificate extensions address much of the same functionality and flexibility as was intended in the PKCS #6 certificate extensions.
 Thus, sending and receiving agents MUST NOT use PKCS #6 extended certificates.
+Receiving agents MUST be able to parse and process a message containing PKCS #6 extended certificates, although ignoring those certificates is expected behavior.

-X.509 version 1 attribute certificates are also not widely implemented, and have been superseded with version 2 attribute certificates.
-Sending agents MUST NOT send version 1 attribute certificates.
+X.509 version 1 ACs are also not widely implemented and have been superseded by version 2 ACs.
+Sending agents MUST NOT send version 1 ACs.

 2.3.
-CertificateSet
+Included Certificates